jnozzi/cocoadev.com/markdown/NSScreenForAPoint.md

 ----

-Have you *read* the documentation for General/NSScreen?
+Have you *read* the documentation for NSScreen?
 It has a -frame method.
-You can enumerate the screens and ask each for its -frame and see if General/NSPointInRect() ...
+You can enumerate the screens and ask each for its -frame and see if NSPointInRect() ...

 ----
 Yes, this is exactly what I implemented a few minutes after I posted my question.